 Note: If you're already using Mailgun to send emails from your domain for another service, we won't be able to add that domain a second time.
 In this case, we recommend using a subdomain for your custom 'from' address.
 For example, instead of email@example.com, firstname.lastname@example.org.

-4. Setting up a DKIM record for provider #2 (Sendgrid)
+4. Setting up CNAME records (Sendgrid)

 We require you to create a CNAME pointing to Statuspage with the following value: